 Transfer of patent 114948

 The hallmarks cover a ten year period from July 1926 to June 1937 and all the cases, except the last, have the Poinçon de Maître of a hammer head bearing the number 136.
-This shows that they were made by the company of C. R. Spillmann SA of La Chaux de Fonds, later Chêne-Bourg and this shows that C. R. Spillmann SA were the makers of the first Rolex Oyster cases.
+This mark shows that the cases were made by the company of C. R. Spillmann & Co SA of La Chaux de Fonds, and that C. R. Spillmann & Co SA were the makers of the first Rolex Oyster cases.

 The company C.R.
-Spillmann was involved in the acquisition by Wilsdorf and Rolex of the rights to the Perregaux and Perret patent for the screw crown, CH 114948.
+Spillmann & Co SA was involved in the acquisition by Wilsdorf and Rolex of the rights to the Perregaux and Perret patent for the screw crown, CH 114948.

 The record from La Fédération Horlogère Suisse shown here records the transfer in October 1925 of the rights to the Perregaux and Perret patent CH 114948, first to C.R.
-Spillmann et Cie,, and then onwards from Spillmann to Hans Wilsdorf.
-Together with the Poinçons de Maître from the Oyster cases dating back to 1927 this shows that the Spillmann company not only made the waterproof cases of the first Rolex Oysters but was heavily involved in the design of, and in fact probably were the actual designers of, the waterproof case.
+Spillmann et Cie, and then onwards from Spillmann & Co to Hans Wilsdorf.
+Together with the Poinçons de Maître from the Oyster cases dating back to 1927 this shows that Spillmann & Co not only made the waterproof cases of the first Rolex Oysters but was heavily involved in the design of, in fact were probably the actual designers of, the Oyster waterproof case.

 In later years C. R. Spillmann & Co SA specialised in cases for chronographs, making the cases for all of the early Omega Speedmasters and most of the Rolex Daytonas, until Rolex bought the Spillmann company to bring case production “in house” exclusively for Rolex.
 Thanks to James Dowling for this information.